The Old Manor House

 hall, dining room, drawing room, in-room TV (Freeview), bicycle storage, 3½-acre grounds (tennis, fishing).

-allowed (confirm when booking, £15 per night), not in dining room.
+allowed in bedrooms (confirm when booking, £20 per night, 1 dog max.), in garden, not in dining room.